krisyotam/sse-archiver/README.md

 | 5 | Extract all question URLs from every page, download each one |
 | 6 | Generate `stitch.py`, run it to rewrite links and inline pagination |

 The stitch script processes each profile page in order: rewrite tabs, inline pagination, rewrite question links, kill external links.
-This ordering ensures inlined pagination content gets its links rewritten before external link removal.
+This ordering matters because inlined pagination content needs its links rewritten before external link removal runs.

 ## Limitations

-- Some question pages may be blocked by Cloudflare or rate limiting.
-The script warns when a downloaded page is suspiciously small (<5KB).
-Re-running the script skips already-downloaded pages.
+- Cloudflare or rate limiting may block some question page downloads.
+The script warns when a page is suspiciously small (<5KB).
+Re-running skips pages already downloaded.
-- The "Hot Network Questions" sidebar on question pages contains links to unrelated questions that are not downloaded.
+- The "Hot Network Questions" sidebar links to unrelated questions that aren't downloaded.
-- Images and CSS are loaded from SE CDN servers; the archive is not fully offline for styling/images.
+- CSS and images still load from SE CDN servers, so styling requires an internet connection.
-- JavaScript functionality beyond pagination (voting, commenting, etc.) is non-functional by design.
+- Only pagination works client-side.
+Voting, commenting, and other interactive features are dead by design.

 ## License

 Public domain.
-Do whatever you want with it.